hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/intro.md

 words the median value is an indicator of minimum number that you are likely to find on the shore line.

 The results for plastic construction waste indicate that it was more prevalent in Bönigen \(4.5p/100m\) and Unterseen \(1.5p/100m\) versus the other municipalities where the median value is zero.
-However Industrial sheeting and cigarettes were located at all municipalities in at least 1/2 surveys.
+However Industrial sheeting and cigarettes were identified at all municipalities in at least 1/2 surveys.

 In practical terms there was a better chance of finding plastic construction waste on the beach in Bönigen and Unterseen than the other municipalities.
 However the chances of finding industrial sheeting were $\approx$ anywhere but the most might be found at at Brienze (67p/100m).